Priyanshu-Madhup/carbonex/README.md

-# EcoSphere AI - Eco-Themed Landing Page
+# CarbonEx - Eco-Themed Landing Page

-A visually stunning, eco-themed landing page for EcoSphere AI platform with functional authentication system.
+A visually stunning, eco-themed landing page for CarbonEx platform with functional authentication system.
 Built with React and FastAPI.

 ## Features